onnela-lab/forest/fir/fitrep/README.md

 Raw Fitabase headers were extracted from files downloaded on xx

-These files included data collected from fitbit Charge 2 and Zip devices between xx/xx/xx and xx/xx/xx.
+These files included data collected from Fitbit Charge 2 and Zip devices between xx/xx/xx and xx/xx/xx.

 ___